realpython/python-guide/docs/scenarios/admin.rst

 The following code will create two tasks that we can use: ``memory_usage`` and ``deploy``.
 The former will output the memory usage on each machine.
-The latter will ssh into each server, cd to our project directory, activate the virtual environment, pull the newest codebase, and restart the application server.
+The latter will SSH into each server, cd to our project directory, activate the virtual environment, pull the newest codebase, and restart the application server.